 I call the trekking poles my extended arms or my four-wheel drive.
 They have been instrumental during a crossing of streams or rivers to help keep balance and making big leaps.
 They are also great to keep your while wading in swift rivers, proding for shallow parts to get to the other side safe and dry.

 6. Keeping spider webs, prickly bushes and branches, away

 Once again of the many uses of trekking poles are to push branches and thorny bushes out of the way while on the trail; especially after the monsoon season when everything is lush and overgrown.
 You can even use it to push away spider webs to avoid it getting on you or the nettles from stinging.

 7. Checking out a loose rock before stepping on to it

-It is not uncommon to come across steps or rocks that are unstable and wobbly.
+It is not uncommon to come across steps or stones that are unstable and shaky.
 You can use a pole with some weight to test the step or rock to see if it can take your whole load.
 This is yet another situation when the trusty hiking poles come in handy and save you from a potential injury.

 8. Keeping animals at bay.

 When you are trekking on the popular trekking trails in the Himalayan regions, you will come across animals such as snakes, rodents, goats, sheep, ponies, mules, and yaks.
 If you feel threatened or if the bigger pack animals are coming too close for your comfort, you can use your poles to push them away.
 You can wave your poles if you come across an aggressive dog in a village or the trail.

 9. For emergency litter or splint construction